Sunday 3 February 2013

 So many words of love given by so many, easily forgotten

-I choose to cling to these affirmations, take heart in God’s promises.
+I choose to cling to these affirmations, take heart in God’s

 What a fragile strength is mine